What Are We Singing: Holy is the Lord

 Inside.
 It comes when we stand fully in his presence, from lifting hands in worship, and in bowing in the heart-stopping holiness of his company.

 There are two verses that come to mind that speak of the earth being filled with God's glory.
-They are found in psalm 72 and in isaiah 6.
+They are found in Psalms 72:1 and in Isaiah 6:1.
 In Psalm 72, David writes poetically of the hills and mountains, the sun and moon, rain falling on a mown field, grain swaying and fruit flourishing.
 He concludes his song of praise with these words: May his name endure forever; may it continue as long as the sun.
 All nations will be blessed through him, and they will call him blessed.
 Praise be to the LORD God, the God of Israel, who alone does marvelous deeds.
 Praise be to his glorious name forever; may the whole earth be filled with his glory.
 Amen and Amen (vss.
-17-19 niv).
+Psalms 72:17).

 Recently on Worship